Identifying your gifts and developing a Personal Discipleship Plan

 If you're keen to feel more confident and equipped to live out your calling, a Personal Discipleship Plan (PDP) builds on the questions in Gifts for Everyday Faith.

 Discussing my PDP has been inspirational and confidence building… enlightening and supportive.
 At the same time as helping me to focus, I have somehow been enabled to also see a bigger picture.
 I am enjoying the experience and feel very supported.

 What is a Personal Discipleship Plan?

-A PDP is an accompanied faith journey that you will take with a local minister or mentor that explores six questions that discern what God is doing in your life and what you might be called to next.
+The PDP is an accompanied faith journey to take with a local minister or encourager that explores six questions to help discern what God is doing in your life, and what you might be called towards.

 - Attracted by – Where may God be calling me?

 - Listening – Where am I being guided to gain experiences?

 - Life – What else is going on in my life now?
 What is my ideal future?

 - Experience – What energises me?
 What challenges me?

 - Discipleship – How am I deepening my daily spiritual life and faith?